jesrockr/stm32_f9p_gnss_rover_logger/docs/BUILD_AND_FLASH.md

 https://www.st.com/en/development-tools/stm32-software-development-tools.html
 ```

-## Import

-1. Open STM32CubeIDE.
-2. Select a workspace.
-3. Go to `File` -> `Import`.
-4. Choose `Existing Projects into Workspace`.
-5. Select this repository folder.
-6. Import the detected project.

-## Build

-In STM32CubeIDE:

-1. Select the project.
-2. Click the hammer icon, or use `Project` -> `Build Project`.
-3. Confirm the build finishes without errors.

 *IMPORTANT: the `BOOT0` jumper pad on the STM32 board must be bridged in order for .ELF firmware build to be flashed via USB-C in STM32CubeProgrammer.
 It must be opened to run program on STM32.
-Recommend install of 2 wires or a switch to simplify multiple flashes of the board.
+Recommend use of ST-LINK V2 to flash firmware.

 ## Flash

-Use STM32CubeIDE run/debug, or STM32CubeProgrammer with the generated `.elf`, `.hex`, or `.bin`.

 ## SD Card Setup